Yash482/Transfer_Learning/README.md

 After that we made our model and add vgg model to it.
 Our model contains only FC layers for using the features from vgg model and use them to classify.

+# Traning
+Without data augmentation, we got an accuracy of 87% on validation data.
+While this is better than normal CNN, but can be improved.
+After data augmentation, 90% accuracy is achieved.